 Major Types of Competition

 A competition is a contest where two or more people or organizations vie for a prize or reward.
-The types of competition are performance, head-to-head and predatory.
+The major types of competition are performance, head-to-head, and predatory competitions.

 Questions you may have include:

-- What are the aspects of a pure performance competition?
+- What are the aspects of a performance competition?

 - What does a head-to-head competition involve?